joubercalixto/zebrafish-facility-manager/zf-deployment-docs/docs/PerFacility.md

 [Service]

-# assuming the deployment is in /var/www/zfm/live
-# this is where the executable lies
+# assuming the deployment is in /var/www/zsm, then this is where the executable lies
-ExecStart=/usr/bin/node /var/www/zfm/live/zebrafish-facility-manager/zf-server/dist/main.js
+ExecStart=/usr/bin/node /var/www/zsm/zebrafish-facility-manager/zf-server/dist/main.js

 Restart=always

 # choose an appropriate user and group to run the services.
-User=zfm
-Group=zfm
+User=zsm
+Group=zsm

 Environment=PATH=/usr/bin:/usr/local/bin
 Environment=NODE_ENV=production